 - 7 Mahila Udyam Nidhi Scheme for Women

 - 8 TREAD (Trade-Related Entrepreneurship Assistance and Development) scheme for Women

-Government schemes for women entrepreneurs in India
+List of best Government schemes for women entrepreneurs

-2. The Cent Kalyani Scheme
+The Cent Kalyani scheme for Women

 Under this Government scheme, you can access loans up to ₹1 crore sanctioned with a margin rate of 20%.
 Interest on loans depends on market rates.
 The loan tenure will be a maximum of 7 years including a moratorium period of 6 months to 1 year.

 The Central Bank of India set up the Cent Kalyani Scheme with the main objective of encouraging women entrepreneurs to start a new project or expand their current one.